henrychavez/nativescript-bottom-navigation/README.md

 ## Prerequisites / Requirements

-You need the version of NS3 or higher to use this plugin.
+You need the version of NS3 or later to use this plugin.

 ## Installation